junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Great, fly me back to my page on the calendar, and problem solved," Dean says, hopefully.
 Meanwhile -- *Wait, three?
 Does that mean...
 Cas?
 Cas, goddamnit, come in, this is Houston, can you hear me?*

-"Wrong, the order is to exterminate the threat to the timeline, not assist them," the Castiel from this era raises his hand, his eyes beginning to glow with angelic lights.
+"Wrong, the order is to exterminate the threat to the timeline, not assist them," the Castiel from this era raises his hand, his eyes beginning to glow with angelic light.

-Dean dodges aside, having no other way of self defense but to press the trigger.
-Bullets won't do him any harm, but hopefully to distract long enough until he figures something out.
+Dean dodges aside, having no other way of self-defense but to press the trigger.
+Bullets won't do him any harm, but hopefully to distract him long enough until he figures something out.

 As he dumps the bullets into this Castiel's body, the door is crashed open.
-He doesn't have time to check if the posse has broken through the barricade he sets there, the only thought remains in Dean's mind is: *I'm gonna die for sure this time*.
+He doesn't have time to check if the posse has broken through the barricade he set there, the only thought remaining in Dean's mind is: *I'm gonna die for sure this time*.

-Dean's eyes stare at the Angel, the guns in his hands click empty, running out of the bullet, and he doesn't dare take his eyes away to reload.
+Dean's eyes stare at the Angel, the guns in his hands click empty, running out of bullets, and he doesn't dare take his eyes away to reload.
 Stepping back step by step until his back is pressed to the wall, he keeps clicking the empty guns uselessly, feeling the despair accumulating so much that it chokes him and squeezes his heart dead even before he can get smitten by Castiel.

 And then, the lights in Castiel's eyes flicker, dimming as if something is forcing him back down.
 He looks confused and turns around.
 There is another man behind him in some old farmer's clothes.

-Castiel is visibly surprised, with a growling voice, the lights in the room start shaking, so is the whole building and the ground.
+Castiel is visibly surprised, with a growling voice, the lights in the room start shaking, so does the whole building and the ground.
 The lights blinking, then go out entirely.
-But a rolling thundering rolls loud, and a flash of lightening shine in the room.
-A massive shadow of a large pair of black wings spreading in the space.
+But a rolling thunder rolls loud, and a flash of lightning shines in the room.
+A massive shadow of a large pair of black wings spread in the space.

-Dean watches, awestruck, his eyes stinging from the brightness of the light, his fingers numb by the force they grip the pistols.
-He squints the eyes but refuses to look away.
+Dean watches, awestruck, his eyes stinging from the brightness of the light, his fingers numb from the force they grip the pistols.
+He squints his eyes but refuses to look away.

-The other man is not intimated.
+The other man is not intimidated.
 In the blinding lights that are too dazzling to see, he lights up too.
 Blue-white light pours from his eyes, flash and thunder follow, then the wings as tremendous as the Angel's, filling the space with equal force.

-"Cas," Dean mumbles, the name falling from his lips without hesitation, knowing without doubt it is his Cas, the Cas he has known for three years and been praying to for the whole time when he's in here.
+"Cas," Dean mumbles, the name falling from his lips without hesitation, knowing without doubt it is his Cas, the Cas he has known for three years and been praying to for the whole time he's in here.
 Here he is, months late, but finally, here he is.

 Cas's lights flicker unsteadily for a second at Dean's voice, but he stabilizes himself quickly enough.
 The old-era western Castiel is still here, menacing, hostile.